 For your first meeting, ask to sit in the doctor's back office rather than the exam room to consult with you about your care (this doesn't always work, but it does let them know that you mean business).
 Tell the doctor that you appreciate him/her taking the time to talk with you before they examine you.
 Have your questions written down and tell the doctor that you did that so that you don't forget anything.
 This shows him/her that you respect their time as well as yours.
 When asking your questions, use the term, this office not your office or you.

 Here are some helpful interview questions:

-4. If I’m struggling or burnt out about my diabetes, does this office offer emotional or
+- If I'm struggling or burnt out about my diabetes, does this office offer emotional or mental health services?

 Remember...
 They work for you.
 You are a team.
 You should feel good about those you're trusting to partner with you on all levels of your care.
 Good luck!